 By Sauradeep Bag

-Digital Yuan on the rise
+Digital coins on the battlefield

 About the author: Sauradeep Bag is an Associate Fellow at Observer Research Foundation